 Angular JS vs. Angular: the key differences?

-AngularJS and Angular, while sharing a common background, have significant differences in their architecture, language, performance, mobile support, dependency injection, and modularity.
+AngularJS and Angular, while sharing a common background, differ significantly in their architecture, language, performance, mobile support, dependency injection, and modularity.

 The following table provides a concise overview of the key distinctions between AngularJS and Angular.
-Below the table, you'll find a more detailed explanation of each item.
+Following the table, you'll find a more detailed explanation of each parameter.

 Architecture